Mar 2 – 3, 2023

 America/Chicago timezone

-This hybrid-format workshop hosted by Fermilab and LArSoft will gather software experts across liquid argon time project chamber (LArTPC) neutrino experiments and related applications to discuss the use of multi-threading and acceleration in LArTPC reconstruction and simulation software as solutions to problems of resource utilization and throughput.
+This hybrid-format workshop hosted by Fermilab and LArSoft gathered software experts across liquid argon time project chamber (LArTPC) neutrino experiments and related applications to discuss the use of multi-threading and acceleration in LArTPC reconstruction and simulation software as solutions to problems of resource utilization and throughput.

 • to learn the multi-threading and acceleration capabilities of frameworks and common toolkits used by LArTPC experiments;